Containers

 any other file.

-For example, to retrieve an image from SingularityHub on Cirrus we can simply issue a Singularity command to pull the image.
+For example, to retrieve a container image from SingularityHub on ARCHER2 we can simply issue a Singularity command to pull the image.

 URI is written to a Singularity Image